milkdose/impression-bot/README.txt

--Add feature to detect edges and remove background -Add ability to manually input a desired artwork size -Output multiple images for each product with logo on different positions, for storyboarding
+-Add feature to detect edges and remove background -Add ability to manually input a desired artwork size -Output multiple images for each product with logo on different positions, for storyboarding -Add error handling for terminating program based on appropriate errors